karlmdavis/rps-tourney/dev/work-log.md

 * 1.0h: Tried to figure out how to supply a DataSource to Hibernate (via JPA) programmatically.
     * Looks like I'll have to create a DataSource instance, stick it somewhere in JNDI, and use the `non-jta-data-source` property in `persistence.xml`.

+### 2013-11-27, Wednesday

+* 0.5h: Read through Oracle's JNDI tutorial.
+    * Need to figure out how to stick a DataSource in there, for JPA to pick it up.